 Red light therapy is considered to be quite safe, as it is external, associated with almost no potential complications, and uses the least damaging wavelengths of light.
 While red light therapy carries almost no risks, there are some safety considerations that are generally recommended.

 Some of the key safety considerations for red light therapy include:

 - Discuss it with your provider - Ultimately, you should always talk with your doctor about if red light therapy is safe for you and your situation.
 No one article can discuss every single situation, and your doctor is positioned to understand your unique circumstances and if red light therapy will be safe for your specific situation.

 - Avoid if pregnant or breastfeeding - Red light therapy has not been specifically tested with those who are pregnant or breastfeeding.
 While there are no known risks, it has not been proven to be safe, and you should consider avoiding red light therapy if you are pregnant or breastfeeding.

 - Do not use if recovering from Lasik surgery - While red light therapy is not thought to be harmful for eye health, research in this area is still ongoing.
 Those recovering from Lasik surgery are particularly susceptible to eye damage, and red light therapy is not recommended while recovering from Lasik surgery.

-- Use protective eyewear - The American Academy of Ophthalmology (AAO) reportes that "a study in The Journals of Gerontology found that brief exposure to deep red light improved older adults’ [eyesight].”
-Research into the eye effects of red light therapy are still, however, being researched and using protective eyewear is still recommended.
-For a full discussion on RLT and the eyes read our article: "Red Light Therapy and The Eyes – What does the Science Say?"
+- Use protective eyewear - The American Academy of Ophthalmology (AAO) reports that "a study in The Journals of Gerontology found that brief exposure to deep red light improved older adults’ [eyesight].”
+Researches into the eye effects of red light therapy are still, however, being researched, and using protective eyewear is still recommended.
+For a full discussion on RLT and the eyes, read our article: "Red Light Therapy and The Eyes – What does the Science Say?"